0330 999 8786

 Turret Cameras

 Turret cameras are often referred to as eyeball cameras.
-A turret camera uses a ball and socket design whereby the camera can pivot in any direction inside the socket mount.
+A turret camera uses a ball-and-socket design whereby the camera can pivot in any direction inside the socket mount.
 These cameras are small, round, and ideal for installation in tight spaces.
 They’re also one of the most popular camera styles for indoor use.

 turret camera white